docQodly/docs/docs/studio/pageLoaders/events.md

     </Column.Item>
 </Column.List>

 However, in specific cases, there may be minor differences in the display.
-For instance, in the case of the standard `Copy` action, the right side, instead of showing the icon of the standard action, displays the targeted datasource where the copying is intended.
+For instance, in the case of the standard `Copy` action, the right side, instead of showing the icon of the standard action, displays the targeted qodlysource where the copying is intended.

 <Column.List align="center" justifyContent="between">
     <Column.Item width="50%">